Why being ‘always on’ can reduce productivity

 If your employees are showing signs of ‘burnout’ or struggling with telepressure, you can help them by providing access to mental health support lines.
 They can be simple to implement and provides your workforce with a practical tool to help proactively manage their mental health.

-As part of Benenden Healthcare for Business, your employees will have access to qualified therapists through our 24/7 psychological wellbeing helpline and support.
+As part of Benenden Healthcare for Business, your employees will have access to qualified therapists through our 24/7 mental health helpline and support.

 To achieve a culture which recognises and supports employee health and wellbeing in today's ‘always on’ world, any efforts must be underpinned by managers and should be modelled from the top down.
 For example, if business owners are able to stop responding to emails at 7pm on a week day, employees will also start to feel more confident about switching off as well.